 - Requirements Gathering: In this phase, the project team gathers and documents the client’s requirements, forming the basis for the entire project.

-- System Design: The team creates a detailed design of the system, including hardware and software specifications, data flow diagrams, and database schemas.
+- System Design: The group creates a detailed layout of the system, such as hardware and software program specifications, facts float diagrams, and database schemas.

 - Implementation: To construct the system in accordance with the concept, the development team writes the necessary code.